 Find out which species can be farmed

-You can apply to farm any species listed under the Notice specifying fish species which may be farmed (2012).
+You can apply to farm any species listed under the Notice Specifying Fish Species Which May Be Farmed (2017).

-If you want to farm a species that is not on the list, you must apply to MPI to have the species listed.
+If you want to farm a species that is not on the list, you must apply to us to have the species listed.